 All Victorians with a Vulcan Heritage or Pyrox Heritage gas heater need them checked by a qualified gasfitter immediately.

 In short, tests show when these gas heaters are not properly installed or maintained carbon monoxide is produced.
 Read more at ESV here.

-The combination of inadequate ventilation or operating bathroom or kitchen exhausts can draw carbon monoxide into living areas.
-When not regularly checked, the risk is increased.
+The combination of inadequate ventilation or operating bathroom or kitchen exhausts can draw carbon monoxide into living areas. the risk will be increased if it is not regularly checked, .

 What do I do if I have a gas heater?

 If you have one of these heaters, do not use it until it can be checked by a qualified gasfitter.
 Hence, a complete check up should include testing for carbon monoxide spillage, an inspection of the flue and ventilation.

 Therefore, you may think about upgrading your system to a reverse-cycle heating/cooling unit and eliminate the risk all together.
-Reverse cycle is electric, offers more modern features compared to gas heaters, and is cheaper to run.
+Reverse cycle is electric, it offers more modern features than gas heaters, and is cheaper to run.

 What has happened?